postlund/pyatv/docs/development/listeners.md

 # Listeners

-In some cases it's not appropriate to contiuously poll the device for information.
+In some cases it's not appropriate to continuously poll the device for information.
 What is currently playing should be updated instantly for instance.
 This is supported via callbacks using a `listener`.